MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/teams-email-summary-page.md

 The Teams Message Entity Panel in Microsoft Defender for Office 365 puts all Microsoft Teams data about suspicious or malicious chats and channels on a *single, actionable panel*.

-## The need for an Teams Message Entity Panel
+## The need for a Teams Message Entity Panel

 With the rise of chat-based communications, Microsoft Teams has become a main target for malicious attacks.
 For SecOps teams it is now *essential* to extend security protection to Teams in order to safeguard people and organizations.